EstelleGvl/Around-the-World/_posts/2024-01-13-puertorico.md

 ![ponce](https://github.com/EstelleGvl/Around-the-World/blob/main/assets/img/puertorico/PXL_20240108_214452424.jpg?raw=true)

-### Top tips:
+### Pro tips:
-Skip Ponce and drive direclty to Ceiba after the river adventure (and maybe stop to a waterfall on the road, such as **XXX**).
-Book an accomodation in Ceiba and take an early morning ferry to Vieques instead of the 1pm one we took.
+Skip Ponce and drive direclty to Ceiba after the river adventure (and maybe stop to waterfalls or natural places on the road, such as [Charco Azul](https://maps.app.goo.gl/SNWXcJTZ4Qo7zCqL7)).
+Book an accomodation in Ceiba and take an early morning ferry to Vieques instead of the 1pm one.